As shown on the map, Lake Apopka is accessible from a variety of locations on all sides of the lake.

 Lake Apopka Loop Trail

 The Lake Apopka Loop Trail is nearly 15-miles.
 The trail is accessible via Magnolia Park on Binion Road (Apopka), Clay Island Trailhead on Carolyn Lane (Astatula) and the Green Mountain Trailhead (Minneola).
 This loop is primarily for biking and hiking.
 The only restrooms are at Magnolia Park and port-a-lets at the old pump house at mile marker 4.
 Other than parking, there are no amenities at either the North Shore or Clay Island trailheads.
 Take plenty of water and whatever else you need.

 The Lake Apopka Wildlife Drive is a one-way 11-mile drive that begins at Lust Road and ends on Jones Road in Orange County, Fla.
 There is a ten mile per hour speed limit, so allow approximately two hours for the drive depending on stops along the way.
 Vehicles pulling trailers are not allowed.
 Port-a-lets are provided at multiple locations.
 No drinking water is provided.
 Dogs are allowed but must be leashed at all times

 Wildlife Drive Schedule

-The drive is open Fridays, Saturdays, Sundays and federal holidays between sunrise and sunset.
+The drive is open Fridays, Saturdays, Sundays and federal holidays.
+The entrance gate opens at 7 a.m. and closes at 3 p.m..
+Vehicles must exit the drive by 5 p.m..
 The drive is closed on other days due to ongoing restoration work.
 The entrance gate is open during daylight hours and closes approximately one hour prior to sunset to allow visitors to complete the drive and exit the property prior to sunset.

 2929 S Binion Road, Apopka, FL 32703